faridajhabvala/faridajhabvala.github.io/sql-baby-names.md

 ## Using SQLite!

+IMPORTANT thing to follow: Give me this, from this, and state conditionals

 1) In the year 2013, find out how many babies had your name: 27

 2) Find the highest-rank (and the year) that your name has achieved among baby names: Rank 4099 in 2012